 Will you be able to store and transport it?

-We've made this guide to provide you a bit of information about the various sorts of ladders, what they're commonly used for, and why they're different from others?
-So read till the end!
+We've made this guide to provide you with a bit of information about the various types of ladders, what they're commonly used for, and why they're different from others.

-You can use step ladders everywhere, and the reason for this is because they don't need a supporting wall to lean on.
-This is ideal for a variety of jobs, including painting, cleaning, and construction work.
-They come with a specific mechanism that secures them in an 'A' shape, it's essential that you engage this mechanism before using the step ladder.
-There are various step ladders, and each serves its purpose, but here are the most common ones:
+You can use step ladders everywhere, because they don't need a supporting wall to lean on.
+This makes them ideal for a variety of jobs, including painting, cleaning, and construction work.
+They come with a specific mechanism that secures them in an 'A' shape; it's essential that you engage this mechanism before using the ladder.
+There are various step ladders, and each serves its own purpose, but here are the most common ones:

 Small Step Stools